rladies-paris/2017-11-09_dataviz/ggplot2/rl_dataviz_pres.md

 Moreoever, when I was really getting into Ggplot2 in late 2016, European headlines were dominated by stories of extreme pollution spikes from fine particulate matter.

-And since I live between 2 major arterial roads in city center, my question was "Just how bad is it?"
+And since I live between 2 major arterial roads in the city center, my question was "Just how bad is it?"
 Also, being a runner and cyclist, I wanted to see if there was clearly a best time of day to exercise outdoors.

 About the data set
 ==================